bobbinrobyn/bobbinrobyn.github.io/_posts/2019-03-12-better-together.md

 ---
 layout: post
-title: Better Together: Demystifying Designer Developer Collaboration (blog post)
+title: Better Together——Demystifying Designer Developer Collaboration (blog post)
 ---

 In my experience, when a team is humming along with healthy designer-developer collaboration, they can do anything!
 Move mountains!
 Take on the world!